-Payment tools like Square Reader are invaluable for organising faster payments and allowing you to take transactions from all card types like American Express, eftpos, Visa and Mastercard.
+Payment tools like Square Reader are invaluable for organising faster payments and allowing you to take transactions from all card types like American Express, eftpos, Visa, JCB and Mastercard.
 They can also make refunds, tips and discounts simpler to manage.

 3. Don’t neglect tax obligations